Kelly-D-Ripper/KellysMEDALSPublicUI/README.md

 a threshold alone is not treated as an earned award.
 Revoked medals are labelled and excluded from Next Awards and Earned.

-The open panel refreshes about every five seconds.
-It marks data stale after 20 seconds without a complete response and clears data on player/map/connection changes.
-Requests share the game's chat rate limit, so a busy chat may delay updates.
-On an older server, the panel waits for compatible data and the unsupported request may appear in chat.
-Close the panel to stop renewing its subscription.

 Version 0.1.1 caches unchanged medal pages and uses small keep-alive replies instead of downloading the full catalogue repeatedly.
 Idle payload fell by approximately 99.25% in the synthetic benchmark.
 Server replies and database admissions are bounded